barometz/flint/README.md

 Flint
 =====

+**note** Flint is no longer maintained, at least not in barometz/flint.
+The latest updates were put together by Keboo, and I recommend taking a look at their project: https://github.com/Keboo/PebbleSharp

 A .NET library for talking to Pebble smartwatches.
 Based on documentation at http://pebbledev.org/wiki/Main_Page and the implementation at https://github.com/Hexxeh/libpebble plus its various forks.